Camilla Belle: Public image

 Belle at the 2010 Toronto International Film Festival.

 Belle's appearance and fashion choices have been a subject of media attention.
-She has appeared on the cover of numerous fashion magazines, including Teen Vogue, Elle, Harper's Bazaar, Tatler, Ocean Drive, Glamour, Nylon, Vanidades, Lucky, ES Magazine and Genlux.
-She is a frequent guest star at New York Fashion Week, among other fashion events.
+Fashion magazines she has appeared on the cover of include Teen Vogue, Elle, Harper's Bazaar, Tatler, Ocean Drive, Glamour, Nylon, Vanidades, Lucky, ES Magazine and Genlux.
+She has been a guest star at New York Fashion Week, among other fashion events.
 She has also been a runway model for Alberta Ferretti and The Heart Truth's Red Dress Collection.

-Her style has received noteworthy praise from periodicals such as Cosmopolitan, InStyle and People.
+Her style has been praised by Cosmopolitan, InStyle and People magazines.
 In 2007, People magazine named her "Fashionista of the Week" during Mercedes-Benz Fall Fashion Week in New York City.
-People wrote that Belle "managed to look appropriate and fashion-forward at every event she went to this week, including Max Azria, Oscar de la Renta and Miss Sixty."
-Belle has never worked with a professional stylist and credits her mother as her stylist instead.
+People wrote that Belle "managed to look appropriate and fashion-forward at every event she went to this week, including Max Azria, Oscar de la Renta and Miss Sixty".
+As of 2017, Belle had never worked with a professional stylist, crediting her mother as her stylist instead.
 In her fashion choices, Belle and her mother are inspired by Elizabeth Taylor and Old Hollywood.
 She received the Young Hollywood Style Icon award at the Young Hollywood Awards in May 2011.

 Personal life

 Belle dated singer Joe Jonas from September 2008 to July 2009.
 They met during filming the Jonas Brothers music video "Lovebug" in which she appears as the lead actress.
-Belle briefly dated American footballer Tim Tebow from October to December 2012.
+Belle briefly dated American football player Tim Tebow from October to December 2012.